 For letting and hire contracts we will collect your name, business details, address and other relevant contact details.

-When you sign up to our newsletter list or register for an event we will only use that information for the purpose that it was collected for, and you can opt out at any time.
+When you sign up to our newsletter list or register for an event we will only use that information for the purpose that it was collected for – such as sending you a newsletter or ticket.
+We use 3rd party sites such as MailChimp or Eventbrite that have their own policies about data protection, and you can unsubscribe from these sites at any time.

-We will not provide personal data to anyone else or use the data about you for any other purpose unless the law allows or requires us to.
+We will not share your personal data with anyone else or use the data about you for any other purpose unless the law allows or requires us to.